DreanorAnime/AnimeReviews/_posts/2021-06-23-kyuukyoku-shinka-shita-full-dive-rpg-ga-genjitsu-yori-mo-kusogee-dattara.md

 Open ending with more to come but probably not.

-Very generic with shitty as VR 6/10
+Very generic with shitty ass VR game 6/10

 ---